Robert J. Kuntz: TSR

 Gygax formed TSR in 1973 and was hired as the first full-time employee for the company in mid-1975, and soon after Rob Kuntz, Terry Kuntz, Tim Kask, and Dave Megarry also became employees.
 Kuntz was the sixth employee of TSR and was initially hired to work in shipping, but because of the small size of the company, everyone got a chance to do some design work, allowing Kuntz to co-author the Greyhawk supplement (1975).
 Kuntz also co-authored Gods, Demi-Gods & Heroes (1976) with James M. Ward.
 That same year Kuntz, along with Gygax and Brad Stock, redeveloped the Lankhmar wargame for publication by TSR, from the original design by Fritz Leiber and Harry Fischer.
 His short fiction story "The Quest for the Vermillion Volume" appeared in The Strategic Review Vol. II #1 (February, 1976), and was the first work of fiction that TSR published.
 Gygax credits Kuntz with "substantial ideas" in Expedition to the Barrier Peaks (1980), which was originally run as an adventure at Origins II in 1976.
 Kuntz served in the company in many positions, as designer, editor, Director of Shipping, columnist for the Dragon Magazine, Convention Chairman (Gen Con VIII & IX and Winter Fantasy 1) and oversaw the AD&D line's licensing to Judges Guild for a short time period.

 As a D&D player, Kuntz developed the character of Robilar, the first character to successfully complete Tomb of Horrors, among other exploits.
 Because of Kuntz' imaginative play of this character, Gary Gygax awarded him co-Dungeon Master status for Gygax's original Greyhawk home campaign.

 As Gygax's friend and co-DM, Kuntz influenced the development of the Greyhawk milieu.
 For example, Gygax adapted Kuntz' dark god "Tharzduun" into the entity known today as Tharizdun.
 The names of the characters Tzunk and Bilarro are anagrams for his or his character's names.

-Kuntz has authored or co-authored several D&D publications, including the first edition of Deities & Demigods.
+Kuntz authored or co-authored several D&D publications, including the first edition of Deities & Demigods.